Willys MB: Post-war

 Willys-Overland filed to trademark the "Jeep" name in 1943.
-From 1945 onwards, Willys marketed its four-wheel drive vehicle to the public with its CJ (Civilian Jeep) versions, making these the worlds' first mass-produced 4WD civilian cars.
-Even before actual civilian purpose Jeeps had been created, the 3 January 1944 issue of Life magazine featured a story titled: 'U.S. Civilians Buy Their First Jeeps'.
+From 1945 onwards, Willys marketed its four-wheel drive vehicle to the public with its CJ (Civilian Jeep) versions, making these the world's first mass-produced 4WD civilian cars.
+Even before actual civilian purpose jeeps had been created, the 3 January 1944 issue of Life magazine featured a story titled: 'U.S. Civilians Buy Their First Jeeps'.
 A mayor from Kansas had bought a Ford GP in Chicago in 1943, and it performed invaluable work on his 2,000-acre farm.

-Already in 1942 industrial designer Brooks Stevens came up with an idea on how to make a civilian car called Victory Car on the jeep chassis.
+Already in 1942, industrial designer Brooks Stevens came up with an idea to make a civilian car called the Victory Car on the jeep chassis.
 It never went into production, but Willys liked the idea and gave Brook Stevens notable design jobs, including the 1946 Willys Jeep Station Wagon, 1947 Willys Jeep Truck, and 1948 Willys-Overland Jeepster, as well as the 1963–1993 Jeep Wagoneer.

 In 1948, the U.S. Federal Trade Commission agreed with American Bantam that the idea of creating the Jeep was originated and developed by American Bantam in collaboration with the U.S. Army as well as Ford and Spicer.
 The commission forbade Willys from claiming, directly or by implication, that it had created or designed the jeep, and allowed it only to claim that it contributed to the development of the vehicle.
-The trademark lawsuit initiated and won by Bantam was a hollow victory: American Bantam went bankrupt by 1950 and Willys was granted the "Jeep" trademark the same year.
+The trademark lawsuit initiated and won by Bantam was a hollow victory: American Bantam went bankrupt by 1950, and Willys was granted the "Jeep" trademark the same year.

 The first CJs were essentially the same as the MB, except for such alterations as vacuum-powered windshield wipers, a tailgate (and therefore a side-mounted spare tire), and civilian lighting.
-Also, the civilian jeeps had amenities like naugahyde seats, chrome trim, and were available in a variety of colors.
-Mechanically, a heftier T-90 transmission replaced the Willys MB's T84 in order to appeal to the originally considered rural buyer demographic.
+Also, the civilian jeeps had amenities like naugahyde seats and chrome trim, and they were available in a variety of colors.
+Mechanically, a heftier T-90 transmission replaced the Willys MB's T84 to appeal to the originally considered rural buyer demographic.

-In Britain, Rover were also inspired to build their own, very jeep-like vehicle.
-Their first testing prototype was actually built on the chassis of a war-surplus jeep, on the Welsh farm of then-Rover chief engineer Maurice Wilks and by his older brother, managing director Spencer Wilks.
-Production of their "Land Rover" started after its presentation model was well received at the first post-war Amsterdam International Auto show or 'AutoRAI' in 1948.
+In Britain, Rover was inspired to build its own jeep-like vehicle.
+Their first testing prototype was actually built on the chassis of a war-surplus jeep, on the Welsh farm of then Rover chief engineer Maurice Wilks and by his older brother, managing director Spencer Wilks.
+Production of their "Land Rover" started after its presentation model was well received at the first post-war Amsterdam International Auto show or "AutoRAI" in 1948.